-Natalie founded in 1967 for legal investigators who were active in investigating the defendant’s negligence and / or criminal defense.
+Natalie founded in 1967 for legal investigators active in investigating the defendant’s negligence and/or criminal defense.
 These investigators may work through legal entities, public guards, or private investigation agencies.

 National Council for Investigations and Security

-The National Council for Investigation and Security Services is a collaborative effort between companies and associations responsible for providing private security and investigation services to the legal profession, the business community, government and the public.
+The National Council for Investigation and Security Service is a collaborative effort between companies and associations responsible for providing private security and investigation services to the legal profession, the business community, government, and the public.
 Every day we see an increasing number of problems facing the systematic development of our profession.

-These include, among other things: excessive restrictive legislation on training and standards, which require local licensing, general misunderstanding of the role and involvement of private investigators and security services, and misunderstandings and unconscious media.
+These include excessive restrictive legislation on training and standards, which require local licensing, a general misunderstanding of the role and involvement of private investigators and security services, and misunderstandings and unconscious media.
 NCIS’s role is to provide solutions to these invisible diseases and their solutions while affecting our profession.

 American Special Investigation Association

 The American Association of Private Investigators is a non-profit association formed by a group of investigators in May 1995.
 The principal purpose of this association is to provide an educational forum for investigators in the United States to improve the skills and skills of industry participants.

 USAPI differs from other organizations because it will be a comprehensive, not specialized, group.
 The first difference you’ll notice is that membership open to all “professional investigators.”
 Anyone working within a professional investigator, including any current law enforcement officer, may ask you to be an investigator, federal agent, DA investigator, public prosecutor, or licensed private investigator.
 Named after the car.
 If you are a deficient employee of a law enforcement agency or a licensed private investigator, we must use you for less than one year, and not less than 21 years.